craftercms/docs/source/site-administrators/studio/site-policy-configuration.rst

 #########################

-The site policy configuration file allows the user to configure conditions for content being added to the site, such as minimum/maximum size of files, allowed mime-types of files, etc.
+The site policy configuration file allows the user to configure conditions for content being added to the site, such as minimum/maximum size of files, etc.

+Crafter CMS supports the following site policies:

+- Filename allowed patterns and automatic renaming rules
+- File size limits
+- MIME-type limits
+- Content-type limits

 To modify the site policy configuration, click on |siteConfig| from the *Sidebar*, then click on **Configuration** and select **Site Policy Configuration** from the dropdown list.